Tag Archives: Saw

 A giant characterless purple blob that pre-dated Barney the Dinosaur.
 Yes, he literally pre-dated a freakin’ dinosaur.

-The aptly-named Grimace was initially introduced as a nemesis to Ronald McDonald.
+The aptly-named Grimace was initially introduced as a nemesis to main clown mascot, Ronald McDonald.
 Fast food head-hanchos realized that’s just the most incredibly stupid thing, and went with the slightly less stupid story that he has no story.
-Luckily his character was so crappy, no one seemed to care… but much like Freddy Kreuger, he would eventually have his revenge… ON YOUR CHILDREN.
+Luckily his character was so crappy, no one seemed to care… but much like Freddy Krueger, he would eventually have his revenge… ON YOUR CHILDREN.

-In this ominous Buffalo Bill-esque prison, Grimace forced many innocent children put the lotion in the basket.
+In this ominous Buffalo Bill-esque prison, Grimace forced many innocent kiddies to put the lotion in the basket.
 How this thing is better than a real jail is beyond me.

 CHAPTER II: JAILHOUSE CROCK